plopezm/jee7-course/README.md

 ### Help

 * You have to use LoginService using injection.
-* It is recommended to perform a ContainerRequestFilter (similar to interceptors for JAX-RS) with a custom annotation.
+* It is recommended to perform a ContainerRequestFilter (similar to interceptors for JAX-RS) with a custom annotation to implement the basic authorization.

 ### Solution